louvrmat000/Portfolio/Personal Project Part 2.md

-I realized I messed up because there might be a lot of bird but...
+I realized I have messed up because there might be a lot of bird but...

 ![alt text](meta-chart.jpeg)

 So I think weight matters... same drill exept bring it up or down making the original number of trees time XXXXX average weight / an average human's weight

 [Weight an lungs](https://www.ncbi.nlm.nih.gov/books/NBK218080/)

+"in all cases the surface areas of the [lungs] vary with body mass exponents (b) near 1.0"

 #### Humans: January 2nd ####